Arron Afflalo: Detroit Pistons (2007–2009)

 On June 28, 2007, Afflalo was drafted with the 27th overall pick in the 2007 NBA draft by the Detroit Pistons and later signed July 6.
 In a surprising turn of events, Afflalo made his first career NBA start on November 1, 2007, the opening night of his rookie season, when Richard Hamilton missed the first two games to attend the birth of his son.
 Afflalo started the team's first and second games during his rookie campaign that culminated with a loss to the Boston Celtics in the Eastern Conference Finals of the 2008 NBA Playoffs.

 On February 14, 2009, Afflalo helped Team Detroit to its second victory in three years at the Shooting Stars Competition during the 2009 NBA All-Star Weekend in Phoenix, Arizona.
 Afflalo teamed with Detroit Shock head coach and former NBA legend Bill Laimbeer, and Shock guard Katie Smith to get the win against Team Phoenix in the final.

 Denver Nuggets (2009–2012)

 On July 13, 2009, he was traded along with Walter Sharpe to the Denver Nuggets in exchange for a second round pick in the 2011 NBA draft and cash.
 The draft pick became the 52nd overall pick and was used by the Pistons to draft Vernon Macklin.

-On February 10, 2011, Afflalo made a 20-foot jump shot at the buzzer over Shawn Marion as Denver beat Dallas 121–120.
+On February 10, 2011, Afflalo made a 20-foot jump shot at the buzzer over Shawn Marion as the Nuggets defeated the eventual NBA champion Dallas Mavericks 121–120, in a game that would be Carmelo Anthony’s final Denver home game.
 The Nuggets trailed by as many as 13 in the 4th quarter and were down 119–110 with under 2 minutes to play before pulling off a miraculous upset victory.
-Afflalo had 19 points in the fourth quarter alone to almost single-handedly power Denver to the win.
+Afflalo had 19 points in the fourth quarter alone to almost single-handedly power Denver to the win, ending Dallas’ ten game win streak.